ngdplnk/SSTools4MC_Legacy/README.md

 ## Build SSTools4MC Installer by yourself

-Follow these steps to build the SSTools4MC installer from the source code by yourself.
+You can follow this steps if you want to build the SSTools4MC Installer from the source code by yourself.
+Please note that this is not mandatory.
+You can always download the latest version of the installer from the [GitHub Releases](https://github.com/NGDPLNk/SSTools4MC/releases/latest) page.

 ### Clone this Repository